Cloud Architecture Fundamentals (Intro to Kubernetes)

 Kubelet

 Kubelet is the main Kubernetes agent running on each node.
-Kubelet registers the node with control plane and listens to the APIServer for a work task.
-Then, Kubelet creates and executes Pods.
-Once it is done, it reports back to control plane.
+Kubelet registers the node with the control plane and listens to the APIServer for a work task.
+Then, Kubelet creates and executes pods.
+Once it is done, it reports back to the control plane.

 Kube-Proxy

 Kube-Proxy is a network proxy running on each node.
-It controls network communication to the Pods, via Pod IP address, from network sessions inside or outside of the cluster.
+It controls network communication to the Pods, via the pod’s IP address, from network sessions inside or outside of the cluster.

 Container Runtime

 Container runtime is the software that is responsible for running containers.
-Kubernetes container is pluggable as long as the runtime used implements the Kubernetes Container Runtime interface (CRI).
+Kubernetes containers are pluggable as long as the runtime used implements the Kubernetes Container Runtime interface (CRI).
 Popular runtimes are Docker, gVisor, CRI-O, containerd, etc.

 Other Kubernetes Components (addons)

 There are other addons to provide cluster-level features.
-An example would be Web UI which provides a dashboard to monitor the health of the container clusters.
+An example would be web user interface which provides a dashboard to monitor the health of the container clusters.
 There are addons for resource monitoring, cluster level logging and more.
 While many cluster addons are optional, cluster DNS is mandatory for all deployments.
 Cluster DNS provides its own mapping of container names to IP addresses.

 How Kubernetes Benefits The Organization